To succeed at marketing your Business, Brand or Blog on Pinterest in 2023, you’ll need a solid Pinterest Strategy.

 Keep in mind the fact that Pinterest are actively pushing more idea pins to people’s timelines.
 Which means that they’ll be easier to rank for/get more eyes on.

-While you can not add links to your blog posts in idea pins, you can add affiliate links.
+While you cannot add links to your blog posts in idea pins YET (I will update this as soon as this changes), you can add affiliate links.
 This is an easy way of getting more money through your affiliate links.

 7) Post more fresh pins